KD5VMF/Z80-Z180-Projects/README.md

 # SC7xx Retro Lab — Z80 / RomWBW (SC722 • SC131 • SC719 • SC794)

-- All Written byChat-GPT5 at the request of KD5VMF
+- All Written by Chat-GPT5 at the request of KD5VMF

 A collection of small-but-fun programs and utilities for the SC7xx family running **RomWBW CP/M**:

-- **MBASIC** math demos (primes, totient, Collatz “record hunter”), text effects, and LED drivers
+- **MBASIC** math demos (primes, totient, Collatz “record hunter”), LED drivers, and visual toys
 - **CamelForth** snippets for faster number crunching and I/O experiments
 - Simple **I/O utilities** for front-panel LEDs and ports
 - **Transfer helpers** (XMODEM) and quick-reference docs